How To Move To Mexico – Perfecto

 Climate: It is a heck of a lot nicer all over Mexico than it is in Fargo!
 Mexico’s generally drier climate varies from the coasts to the mountains.
 It includes tropical environments, warm beaches, high humidity-free deserts, and mountain towns where the daily temperature can range from highs of 80 to lows of 50 — my town.

-Visas: Mexico has a range of visas and the application process is easy.
+Visas: Mexico offers a range of visas, and the application process is easy.
 Mexico welcomes Americans.
-I went to the local Mexican consulate and in two visits got a 4-year resident visa.
+I went to the local Mexican consulate and, after two visits, got a four-year resident visa.
+Study the Visa rules – they have a habit of changing.

 Cost-of-Living vs. U.S.A.: Two words: less expensive.
 Consumer prices, including housing, are 139% higher in the United States than in Mexico.